 Queso fresco, a type of Mexican cheese, is often used to enhance the taste of refried beans.
 It offers a unique flavor that goes well with beans.
 To add queso to your refried pinto beans, simply crumble it into the beans as they cook.

 If you want to add more flavor, adding salsa will help loosen up the beans.
 You can try different types of salsa for variety.
+How to make canned refried beans better is easy with your favorite salsa.

 27. Your Favorite Hot Sauce